Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Preliminaries

-where $V(\boldsymbol{x})=-\log \rho^{\ast}(\boldsymbol{x})$ is called the potential function.
-If $E(\rho)$ is the Wasserstein metric between $\rho$ and $\rho^{\ast}$, \eqref{eq:wassgradflow} gives the geodesic flow on the density manifold.
-If $E(\rho)$ is the maximum mean discrepancy (MMD) or kernelized Stein discrepancy (KSD) between $\rho$ and $\rho^{*}$, it leads to the MMD descent and KSD descent algorithms \citep{arbel2019maximum,korba2021kernel}.

-Interestingly, the mean field flow of SVGD can also be seen as the gradient flows of the KL divergence on the density manifold but with respect to the Stein metric, where we perform kernelization in the cotangent space before taking the divergence \citep{liu2017stein,nusken2023geometry}. \begin{definition}[Stein metric] The Stein metric is induced by the following canonical isomorphism $G^{\textup{Wass}}_{\rho}: T_{\rho}\mathcal{P}(\Omega)\to T_{\rho}^{*}\mathcal{P}(\Omega)$ such that
+Interestingly, the mean field flow of SVGD can also be seen as a gradient flow for the KL divergence but with respect to the Stein metric, where we perform kernelization in the cotangent space before taking the divergence \citep{liu2017stein,nusken2023geometry}. \begin{definition}[Stein metric] The Stein metric is induced by the following canonical isomorphism $G^{\textup{Stein}}_{\rho}: T_{\rho}\mathcal{P}(\mathbb{R}^{d})\to T_{\rho}^{*}\mathcal{P}(\mathbb{R}^{d})$ such that